efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 ### Hazy Flame
 Dominant skills: {Aroma Strategy}, {Beatdown}

 This has traditionally been one of our hardest matchups but the way we build Gladiator Beats decks now means we have lot of answers to the deck.
 The Hazy Flame deck runs a series of monsters which all cannot be targeted by card effects.
 This means we cannot Murmillo their large monsters.
 The deck becomes difficult to deal with if they get {Beast Rising}.
 Fortunately, this trap is unsearchable and can be destroyed easily by Bestiari or Cosmic Cyclone.
 The way to win this match is by putting their monsters in defense, a boosted Laquari can beat over all Hazy monsters in defense position and does not care about boosted attack through Beast Rising.
 This can be achieved through cards such as Floodgate Trap Hole, Curse of Anubis, Windstorm of Etaqua, Memory Loss and Sphere Kuriboh.
 Unfortunately, Enemy Controller is useless in this particular matchup and should be sided out in a tournament.
 Super Rush Headlong also allows us to destroy Hazy monsters regardless of Beast Rising.
 The biggest issue with Hazy Flame Sphynx is the use of {Soul Exchange}.
 A newer variant of the deck uses Beatdown and Fire Fist monsters.
 This is an inconsistent OTK deck that works on the ladder but has had no tournament success.
 They are very easy to deal with unless they get very lucky with Gyokkou targets using Curse, Windstorm or Wall of Disruption.
-Remember, you can’t Bestiari their continuous spells if {Fire Fist Raven} is face up on the field.
+Remember, you can’t Bestiari their continuous spells if {Brotherhood of the Fire Fist - Raven} is face up on the field.
 I classify this matchup as even and I know that is controversial.
 The reason being is that it is heavily dependent upon the backrow and sides you use and amount of Soul Exchange the Hazy player uses.
 You can be favored or unfavored.

 **Matchup Tips:**